NaitLee/Terraria-ChanoMod/README.md

 1. Clone the repo
 2. **Rename the folder to `ChanoMod`**
 3. If you are willing to listen to Yumeoto's songs, get them from somewhere, place into `ChanoMod/Sounds/Music/` then rename them to exactly as in [the list](#song-name-list).
-3. Move folder to `Mod Sources` of Terraria (tModLoader), mey need to satisfy Developer Mode requirements.
+3. Move folder to `Mod Sources` of Terraria (tModLoader), may need to satisfy Developer Mode requirements.
 4. Compile the mod in-game
 5. Enable the mod and reload